Senior Pet Wellness Veterinarian

 -Increased thirst or urination

 -Diarrhea or constipation

 -Lumps, or changes in skin color within an area

 -Bad smelling breath

 -Excessive panting or intolerance of exertion

-If you notice any of these signs in your pet, please contact your veterinarian as soon as possible.
+If you become aware of any of these signs in your pet, please contact your veterinarian as soon as possible.
 Clear communication and a consistent pattern of preventative care, including proper diet, veterinary care, and exercise, are key to ensuring that your pet ages with grace, and stays with you and your family for a long time.